gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 [![asciicast](https://asciinema.org/a/288196.svg)](https://asciinema.org/a/288196)

-The package manager is capable is picking up built packages from other worspaces, installed packages (optional) and can also update our installed libraries.
+The package manager is capable is picking up built packages from other workspaces, installed packages (optional) and can also update our installed libraries.

 The package manager is still useful to me.
-I still use it and for well built CMake packages, it work like a charm for my needs.
+I still use it and for well built CMake packages, it works like a charm for my needs.

 ## Try It!